-If you’re a little fuzzy on where our heroes encountered these gems, who those heroes were and where their biggest battles fell in the Marvel Cinematic Universe timeline, we’ve got you covered.
-We’ve recapped every movie, dated every important event and highlighted all the Infinity Stones.
-(Marvel hasn’t always been super specific about the Marvel Cinematic Universe timeline, so we did our best to estimate when everything took place.)
+If you’re a little fuzzy on how the Infinity Saga, the introduction of the multiverse, and the ground-level battles between heroes and villains on the streets of New York all fit together, we’ve got you covered.
+We’ve recapped every movie and dated every important event, even though Marvel hasn’t always been super specific about the Marvel Cinematic Universe timeline.
+(We did our best to estimate when everything took place.)

-For the sake or brevity, we’ve left a lot of minor characters who don’t factor into the Avengers: Infinity War plot.
-(Unfortunately, a lot of those minor characters happen to be female love interests with almost nothing to do—like Peggy, Jane and Pepper.
-2019’s Captain Marvel can’t come soon enough.)
-We’ve also skipped over movie plot points that don’t affect the Infinity War story.
+For the sake of brevity, we’ve left some minor characters.
+We’ve also skipped over movie plot points that haven’t had any impact on other Marvel films—yet.
 But perhaps this recap will inspire you to dedicate an entire week of your life (literally) to re-watching the films.

 MCU Timeline: 1940s